konrad1977/welcome-dashboard/README.md

   :ensure nil ;; when using local file and not straight nor use-package :config
   (setq welcome-dashboard-latitude 56.7365
         welcome-dashboard-longitude 16.2981     ;; latitude and longitude must be set to show weather information welcome-dashboard-use-nerd-icons t      ;; Use nerd icons instead of all-the-icons welcome-dashboard-path-max-length 75
-        welcome-dashboard-use-fahrenheit nil ;; show in celcius or fahrenheit. welcome-dashboard-min-left-padding 10
+        welcome-dashboard-show-file-path t      ;; Hide or show filepath welcome-dashboard-use-fahrenheit nil    ;; show in celcius or fahrenheit. welcome-dashboard-min-left-padding 10
         welcome-dashboard-image-file "~/path/yourimage.png"
         welcome-dashboard-image-width 200
+        welcome-dashboard-image-height 169
         welcome-dashboard-max-number-of-todos 5
-        welcome-dashboard-image-height 169
         welcome-dashboard-title (concat "Welcome " user-full-name)) (welcome-dashboard-create-welcome-hook))
   ```